Psychodynamics and cyclic intervention

 People’s consciousness of a defence mechanism can range from nearly fully conscious to totally unconscious (Malan, p.
 15).

-Zed’s design on his belt showed how important both gambling and respect were to him, and his conviction that gambling won him respect.
+Zed’s design on his belt showed he was fully conscious of his gambling, his desire for respect and his conviction that gambling won him respect.
 He was not conscious of two aspects of his gambling.
 He seemed to overlook how his gambling lost him respect at home and at work.
 Also, he found it a revelation that his gambling established a vicious cycle that escalated his gambling.

 Rapport